beginner3456789/postscript-printing-with-bash-dev-tcp/README.md

 Simple driverless postscript printing with bash /dev/tcp networking.

-This script provides bi-directional communications with a network printer.
+These scripts provides bi-directional communications with a network printer.

 bash needs the --enable-net-redirections compile time option.